How to Repair a Leaking Shower Faucet: Step-by-Step DIY Guide

 Step 4: Access the Cartridge or Washer

-With the handle removed, you should be able to access the cartridge or washer, depending on the type of faucet you have.
-Cartridges are common in newer faucets, while older ones might have washers.
-Carefully remove the cartridge or washer by using your adjustable wrench or pliers, following the manufacturer's instructions.
+With the handle removed, access the cartridge (common in newer faucets) or washer (common in older ones).
+Remove the cartridge or washer using an adjustable wrench or pliers, following manufacturer instructions.

 Step 5: Replace the Cartridge or Washer